OpenDAoC/OpenDAoC-Core/README.md

 - Band of Stars
 - Flask

---- Master Levels
+Master Levels

-PARTIALLy WORKING:
+PARTIALLY WORKING:

---- Artifacts
+Artifacts
 - Bracer of Zo'Arkat

---- Master Levels
+Master Levels

 NOT YET LOOKED AT:

---- Artifacts
+Artifacts

 - Arms of the Winds
 - Bane of Battler
 - Braggart's Bow
 - Bruiser
 - Ceremonial Bracer